Video Game Addiction: How Do You Know If Your Child Is Addicted?

 A common one is depression, which often manifests as sulking for girls and anxiety for boys.
 The kids are happy when they're gaming, but irritable when they're not.

 These may include poor communication skills, not making eye contact, making more online friendships than real life ones and withdrawing from the family.

 How Can You Best Regulate Your Kid's Gaming?

 "Parents should keep the computer out of the bedroom," says Dr. Strohman.
 She adds, "Parents should look at the ratings of the video games."
 Games are rated for difficulty and violence.
 Common Sense Media also provides detailed information on a video game's content, so parents can determine if it's appropriate for their child.

 Modeling suitable behavior is also important.
 Dr. Strohman has "Tech-Free Tuesdays" at her house, where the whole family tosses their devices in a basket.
 This demonstrates how people balance their lives by making time to connect with others.
 The research from Kansas State University suggests limiting your child's video gaming to less than three hours a day.
-If your child is bored, help her find other fun things to do.
+If your child often says "I'm bored," help her find other fun things to do.

 If you're still concerned about your child's possible gaming overuse, check in with his pediatrician.

 Laura Agadoni is a parenting writer and mom whose articles appear in various publications such as Modern Mom, The Penny Hoarder, Tom's of Maine, Global Post and Livestrong.